Red Bull Racing is currently one of the top teams in Formula One. The team competes under the name Oracle Red Bull Racing.

 Red Bull 2022 F1 Car

 In 2022, Red Bull introduced the RB18.
-Due to new regulations the RB18 was quite different to previous Red Bull cars.
-The RB18 has had a tremendous season so far with Red Bull winning 11 out of the first 15 races of the season.
-With 7 races left, Red Bull are at the top in drivers standing and team standings with Red Bull having 511 points, over a 130 points ahead of the second highest team Ferrari who have 376 points.
+Due to new regulations, the RB18 was quite different from previous Red Bull cars.
+The RB18 has had a tremendous season so far, with Red Bull winning 11 out of the first 15 races of the season.
+With seven races left, Red Bull is at the top in drivers’ and team standings, with 511 points, over 130 points ahead of the second-highest team, Ferrari, which has 376 points.

 Red Bull F1 Engines

 Red Bull bought the Jaguar Racing Formula One team in 2004 and renamed the team Red Bull Racing.
-When Red Bull took over from Jaguar they decided to keep the engines that their predecessor had used before them.
+When Red Bull took over from Jaguar, it decided to keep the engines that its predecessor had used before it.
 The engines used were Cosworth engines.
-Although Red Bull Racing had a very successful year, gaining more points in the 2005 season then Jaguar Racing did during their last two seasons, Red Bull decided to change their engines for the 2005 season.
-For the 2006 season, the Red Bull Formula One team decided to go with an engine manufactured by Ferrari, however this partnership only lasted one season and was renewed for the 2007 F1 season.
+Although Red Bull Racing had a very successful year, gaining more points in the 2005 season than Jaguar Racing did during their last two seasons, Red Bull decided to change their engines for the 2005 season.
+For the 2006 season, the Red Bull Formula One team chose to go with an engine manufactured by Ferrari.
+However, this partnership only lasted one season and was renewed for the 2007 F1 season.

-From 2015 on, Red Bull began to become unhappy and unsatisfied with the Renault engines performance and the relationship between the two teams started to become sour.
-Although the team performed better in 2016, 2017 and 2018 seasons were not as Red Bull had hoped with many DNF’s due to issues with Renaults engines.
-The 2018 season was the last straw for Red Bull and they decided to pull their partnership with Renault engines for the following season.
+From 2015 on, Red Bull became unhappy and unsatisfied with the Renault engine’s performance, and the relationship between the two teams started to sour.
+Although the team performed better in 2016, the 2017 and 2018 seasons were not as Red Bull had hoped, with many DNFs due to issues with Renault engines.
+The 2018 season was the last straw for Red Bull, and they decided to pull their partnership with Renault engines in the following season.

 In 2019, Red Bull decided to partner with Honda engines.
-The Honda engines seemed to perform well at the beginning of the 2019 season with Red Bull winning a few races, however, the Honda engines were still no match for Mercedes who still held the Drivers World Championship and Constructors Championship title for the next two seasons.
-At the end of 2020, Honda announced that they would be withdrawing from Formula One for the 2021 season.
+The Honda engines seemed to perform well at the beginning of the 2019 season, with Red Bull winning a few races.
+However, the Honda engines were still no match for Mercedes, which held the Drivers World Championship and Constructors Championship title for the next two seasons.
+At the end of 2020, Honda announced it would withdraw from Formula One for the 2021 season.

 Red Bull Racing Media